KenticoDevTrev/DynamicRouting/README.md

 order by ClassName, UrlSlug
 ```

-I Also have a script that can regenerate the URLs, i'm awaiting Kentico approval to post them.
-Email me tfayas@hbs.net if you need help!

-## Post Upgrade
+1. [Add these files](https://github.com/KenticoDevTrev/DynamicRouting/blob/master/URLGenerator.zip) to your KenticoAdmin (under `CMSPages/Custom` is fine)
+2. Add the files to your project and rebuild.
+3. BACKUP DATABASE (just in case)
+4. Go to the `URLGenerator.aspx` page and regenerate
+5. Rerun the above SQL script to see if any Urls do not match their NodeAliasPath

+### Replace Dynamic Routing (MVC side)
-1. Once upgraded to 13, remove Dynamic Routing Nuget Packages
+1. Once upgraded to 13, and you're sure Urls are fixed, Remove Dynamic Routing Nuget Packages on the MVC Project
 1. Replace the [assembly: DynamicRouting] Attribute with [assembly: RegisterPageRoute]
 1. Since Dynamic Routing depended on an "Empty" Page template, and this will no longer be there, you may need to update your CMS_Documents / CMS_Version and manually remove the Empty.Template page template configuration from the database.